Hide-A-Pumpkin/Hide-A-Pumpkin.github.io/docs/README.md

 **Deep Learning Research Project**

   Advisor: Yanwei Fu, Professor, School of Data Science, Fudan University

-  Built a neural network framework for few-shot oracle character recognition problems.
+ This was the final project task of Deep Learning and Neural Network.
+I  built a neural network framework for few-shot oracle character recognition problems with my teammate.
-  Applied non-rigid transformation as a data augmentation method for our training and reached a significant increase of accuracy through comprehensive experiments.
+ We applied non-rigid transformation as a data augmentation method for our training and reached a significant increase of accuracy through comprehensive experiments.
   Paper accepted for ACCV2022 as the lead author.

 [pdf]